pelby/pelby.github.io/README.md

 # Welcome to Alexander Appelbe's GitHub Profile!

 ## About Me
 I'm Alexander Appelbe, a technical CEO with a rich background in leading teams towards innovation in the engineering, technology and AI spaces.
 My journey has taken me from engineering leadership in the aerospace sector to fostering professional development communities and steering an AI technology startup, Metis Labs, as CEO.
-I've partnered closely with software and AI teams to develop AI-powered solutions, emphasizing the commercialization of transformative products and services.
+I've partnered closely with software and AI teams to develop AI-powered solutions, with a focus oncommercializing transformative products and services.

 ## My Role
 As a mainly "non-coding" executive, my expertise lies in bridging the gap between the technical world of development and the strategic objectives of a business.
 I work hand-in-hand with developers and engineers, understanding their challenges and supporting them in delivering cutting-edge solutions that drive sustainable change and commercial success.